Bad things happen: Do you have a disaster recovery plan?

 How can I avoid a disaster?

 The short answer… you can’t.
-If Mother Nature decides it’s time to play her games, there’s no hold her back.
+If Mother Nature decides it’s time to play her games, there’s no holding her back.
 However, we know what’s in her arsenal and we can help you get prepared.
 Call Responza today to find out how we can help ensure your business continuity in the event of a natural disaster.
 In Charleston call (843) 990-9200, Seattle (206) 762-5100, or click the contact link below.

 Related Post: Download a complete Disaster Recovery Plan Template.